tbs89/zendesk_quicknote/README.md

 # QuickNote for Zendesk

-QuickNote is a lightweight Zendesk app designed to streamline the process of adding internal notes to tickets.
-With a simple and intuitive interface, support agents can quickly jot down important information without navigating away from the ticket page.
-This documentation covers the setup, usage, and integration of QuickNote into your Zendesk environment.
+QuickNote is a lightweight Zendesk app designed to add internal notes to tickets while working on them: with a simple and intuitive interface, support agents can quickly jot down important information without navigating away from the ticket page.

 ## Features